Okipa/laravel-table/README.md

     {
         $model->update(['active' => false]);
         // You could also use the `$livewire` argument to interact with the Livewire table component,
-        // as emitting event for example.
+        // as emitting an event for example.
     }
 }
 ```